 - Use Greenware.
 If your event includes food, check out a Greenware Kit!
 Kits are customized with reusable plates, cups, bowls, and silverware, 100% recycled napkins, a compost bucket, and helpful signage.
-See the Greenware website or contact email@example.com for details.
+Submit an order through the Greenware checkout form or contact email@example.com for details.

 - Host a BYO event.
 Suggest or require that attendees bring their own diningware.